MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 3. Select **Model** as the asset type, and then, in the grid, select the row for **Microsoft Dynamics 365 Finance + Operations (on-premises), Deployment scripts**.
 4. Select **Versions**, and download the latest version of the zip file for the scripts.
 5. After the zip file is downloaded, select and hold (or right-click) it, and then select **Properties**.
 In the **Properties** dialog box, select the **Unblock** checkbox.
-6. Copy the zip file to the machine that will be used to run the scripts.
+6. Create a fileshare and copy the zip file into it.
 7. Unzip the files into a folder that is named **infrastructure**.

 > [!IMPORTANT]
+> It is important to place the **infrastructure** folder in a fileshare as that will allow execution of the scripts on any machine without having to copy the folder to each machine.
 > Make sure that all edits are made to the ConfigTemplate.xml file in this folder.

 ### <a name="describeconfig"></a>Step 7.
 Describe your configuration